Predictive Query Language: A Domain-Specific Language for Predictive Modeling on Relational Databases: Related Work

 \xhdr{Configuration-Based Declarative ML} Classical approaches to declarative ML focus on translating high-level pipeline or model definition into scalable pipelines, focusing on efficiently processing input features~\cite{xin2018helix, DeepFeatureSynthesis, lam2017one}, efficiently defining models~\cite{ludwig, overton}, or implementing ML algorithms at scale~\cite{systemml1, systemml2, sparks2017keystoneml, tfx}.
 These systems usually introduce a configuration-based declarative language that defines an abstract pipeline optimized and materialized by the system.
 Ludwig platform~\cite{ludwig}, for example, supports the definition of encoder-decoder models on multiple data modalities including text, audio, images and categorical data with a YAML-based approach that emphasizes ease of use and rapid prototyping. {Overton}~\cite{overton} takes a similar configuration-driven approach, but focuses on production deployment and monitoring for large-scale systems.
 It excels at multitask learning and operational concerns like A/B testing.
 Unlike PQL, these systems assume that labels are readily available and focus on model or data pipeline configuration.
 These only represent a part of the ML workflow and are increasingly sidetracked by advancements in foundation models~\cite{kumorfm} and AutoML that reduce the need for manual iteration and manually defined pipelines.

 \xhdr{AutoML Platforms} Auto ML platforms and tools focus on a specific task within the ML pipeline: finding the best model for a well-defined task~\cite{mlbase,erickson2020autogluon,autosklearn, tpot,thornton2013autoweka}.
 An example of such a system is {MLBase}~\cite{mlbase}, where users specify input features and target variables, and the system automatically selects learning algorithms and performs parameter tuning.
 MLBase demonstrated the value of automated machine learning for traditional tabular machine learning tasks, enabling users to focus on problem definition rather than model selection and hyperparameter optimization.
 Using PQL and AutoML platforms is not mutually exclusive, as they ultimately tackle different problems; the latter can be used to train the model on the training table generated by the former.
 However, we do not use any of the existing AutoML tools in our implementations described in Section~\ref{section:case_studies}.
+The closest approach to PQL was the Feast tool~\cite{Kanter2016label}, however,due to the limitations of the underlying models, it still heavily focused on feature development and did not provide the required full expressivity.

 \xhdr{Integrating ML into the Database} {ML2SQL}~\cite{ml2sql} translates machine learning code into database-specific stored procedures, enabling end-to-end workflows within PostgreSQL.
 The system provides a clear separation between the data preparation and model training phases but remains limited to traditional ML algorithms.
 On the other hand, tools such as MAD skills~\cite{madskills} and {SQL4ML}~\cite{sql4ml} extend SQL to support machine learning operations directly within the database.
 This approach leverages existing SQL knowledge and infrastructure, which makes it particularly suitable for users with strong SQL expertise.
 These tools simplify integration of machine learning algorithms in a database environment, however, they ultimately do not reduce the ML knowledge required to train a model.